||Health Promotion & Health Protection in the Workplace

 - Recognize "best practices by reading, critiquing, or applying research to workplace practice

 - Identify evidence-based, practical policy or programmatic strategies for organizations implementing Total Worker Health

 - Design, implement, or evaluate TWH systems and programs

 - Communicate the business case (value proposition) for implementing Total Worker Health

-- Discuss future trends, needs and solutions for promoting health and safety in workplaces
+- Discuss future trends, needs, or solutions for promoting Total Worker Health

 The Mountain & Plains Education and Research Center (MAP ERC) financially supports qualified students in the Certificate in Total Worker Health® program.
 The MAP ERC is one of 18 National Institute for Occupational Health and Safety (NIOSH) Education and Research Centers in the country.
 Students accepted into the Certificate in TWH program may be eligible for financial support, including tuition and fees.